trevordevore/levurehelper-dropDMG/README.md

 To add the dropDMG helper to your application you must download it and add the `dropDMG` folder to your application `helpers` folder.

 Click on the green **Clone or download** button on the GitHub page and select **Download ZIP** from the menu that appears.
-Grab the `dropDMG` folder from the archive and add it to your application `helpers` folder.
+Grab the folder from the archive and rename it to `dropDMG`.
+Add the renamed folder to your application `helpers` folder.

 ## Setting up DropDMG